jgarcida/standaloneApplication/README.md

     6.- Click Browse and select the folder that is the root of the Maven project.
     7.- Click Next
     8.- Click Finish

+    Explanation about data base.
+        For this example i going to use a relational database.

+    I describing the tables and columns
+        I will describe the tables and columns, for this example is necesary 2 table then one table for users and other for transaction where this tables join through id_user.

+        *****TABLES*****
+            USER
+                COLUMNS
+                user_id(pk)
+                name
+                last_name

+            TRANSACTIONS
+                COLUMNS
+                id_transaction(pk)
+                amount
+                description
+                user_id(fk)